Skip to main content

 }

-We first import Wasm files for both contracts:
+We first import the compiled Wasm file for the new contract:

 soroban_sdk::contractimport!(